-BEIRUT (Reuters) - Fighters linked to al Qaeda abducted a Spanish journalist and a photographer in a rebel-held Syrian province in September, their families said on Tuesday.
+MADRID Dec 10 (Reuters) - Fighters linked to al Qaeda abducted a Spanish journalist and a photographer in a rebel-held eastern Syrian city in September, El Mundo newspaper reported on Tuesday.

-Journalist Javier Espinosa and photographer Ricardo Garcia-Vilanova were taken by rebel group the Islamic State in Iraq and the Levant (ISIL) on September 16 at a checkpoint in Raqqa province, which fell to militant Islamist brigades in March, the journalists' families said.
+Journalist Javier Espinosa and photographer Ricardo Garcia were taken by rebel group the Islamic State in Iraq and the Levant (ISIL) on September 16 at a checkpoint in Raqqa, which fell to militant Islamist brigades in March, the paper reported.

-Espinosa, who works for El Mundo newspaper, and freelance photographer Garcia-Vilanova were just a few kilometers from the border with Turkey and were trying to leave Syria at the time.
-They were taken to Raqqa city.
+Espinosa, a journalist for the newspaper, and freelance photographer Garcia were just a few kilometers from the border with Turkey and were trying to leave Syria at the time.

-The incident had not been reported until now because of negotiations with the rebels holding the men.
+The incident had not been reported until now because of negotiations with the rebels holding the men, the newspaper said.

-The pair are veteran journalists who have covered the Syrian conflict since its beginning and have traveled to the region around 10 times.
+The pair are veteran journalists who have covered the Syrian conflict since its beginning and have travelled to the region around ten times.

 (Reporting By Sonya Dowsett; Editing by John Stonestreet)